React

-Lesson 3 - Components In React
+Lesson 8 - Styling In React

 Components are the essential building blocks of a React application.
 It's a self-contained module that renders some output.
 Each component contains its own structure, style, and behavior.